Research Council of Norway: Background

 There were five predecessors of the council, each established as independent councils related to their own areas of interest: science and technology (1946), social sciences (1949), agriculture (1949), fisheries (1972) and applied social sciences (1987).
 The five were merged in 1993 to form the current council.

 Organization and Management

 The Research Council is governed by the Ministry of Education and Research.
-Together with the Ministry of Industry and Trade, about half of the funds that the Research Council manages are responsible.
-The Research Council is commissioned by a total of 15 ministries and manages a budget of approximately NOK 10 billion (2019).
+Together with the Ministry of Trade, Industry and Fisheries they are responsible for about half of the funds that the Research Council manages.